 If a driver fails to comply with these laws, it can result in a prison sentence no longer than one year.
 Penalties are no less than $1,000 and no higher than $10,000.
 In some situations, the driver may receive a prison sentence and a fine.

-A serious or permanent injury refers to injuries that cause impairment that is permanent or the loss of function of an organ or member.
+A severe or permanent injury refers to injuries that cause impairment that is permanent or the loss of function of an organ or member.

 When the following penal codes are violated, such as when a driver leaves the scene of an accident, it is punishable by an additional prison term of five years on top of the punishment already prescribed.